• Skip to primary navigation

 • A day or two before baking, whisk all the ingredients together and refrigerate.

-• To cook, pour the mixture into ½ cup custard dishes, place in a water bath, cover the pan with foil and bake for roughly 20 minutes at 300 degrees, or until the custards are just set.
+• To cook, pour the mixture into ½ cup custard dishes, place in a hot water bath and bake for 25 minutes at 300 degrees, or until the custards are just set.

 • The custards should jiggle a bit, but should not look broken or watery.